stephanbracke/intermagnet-technical-manual/chapters/submitdata/defonemindata.rst

-create a directory structure on disk similar to the structure of the IRDS - this will allow the user to use the imcdview software to view the data (imcdview is the Java software.
+create a directory structure on disk similar to the structure of the IRDS - this will allow the user to use the imcdview software to view the data (imcdview is the Java software).
 In order for imcdview to recognize that a directory contains INTERMAGNET data, the subdirectories ctry_inf and yyyymaps are needed even if they are empty.